-A Red Alert is a 24/7 emergency panic alarm, designed to quickly get help to your lone workers at the press of a button.
+A Red Alert is a 24/7 emergency panic alarm, designed to quickly and discreetly get help to your lone workers at the press of a button.

 A key function on every SoloProtect personal safety solution is the Red Alert.
 It’s an alarm system that is available to use at the lone worker’s discretion, in the face of verbal abuse, aggression, injury or if their personal safety has been compromised.